Lind610/Google-Gemini-AI/README.md

 - Type 'history' to print the full chat history in the terminal
 - Type 'restart' to start a new chat, wipe the bot's history and store to a local file
 - Type 'exit' to quit the program and save current session to file

+## Contributions

+Feel free to fork this project, submit pull requests, or suggest features or improvements via issues.

+## License

+Project licensed under MIT.
+See [LICENSE](LICENSE) for more details **This project is not affiliated with Google, and uses the Gemini API under its respective terms of service.**